ZenDevelopmentEcosystem/FileSet/docs/commands/fs.md

 Assets in the cache will not be fetched by default.
 If they are not in the cache, a warning will be printed but otherwise ignored.

+The destination directory must be on the same filesystem as the cache directory, unless symbolic links are used.

 The destination directory is specified as the principle positional argument:

 ```console